DMagalhaes19/Snake-Game/README.md

 ## Possible Errors and Portability

 The code includes several header files (`conio.h` and `windows.h`) that are not standard C++ headers.
 These headers are platform-specific and may not be available on all systems.
 This code may not be easily portable to different operating systems.
-To make the code more portable, consider using cross-platform alternatives for console input and output functions, as mentioned in the previous response.
+To make the code more portable, consider using cross-platform alternatives for console input and output functions.

 ## Credits